Some things to remember

 You are also a timekeeper, as we like to know how long we have been swimming.
 Those crew who are with relay teams will also watch for landmarks and ensure the safe exit of one swimmer and safe entry of the next.

 Your job also includes providing us with fuel (see the “tips” page).
 To take their breaks, many swimmers will sit on a “noodle” (actually two duct-taped together) that you will pass to them.
 This helps to keep them afloat, gives them a rest and keeps them above the waves so they don’t drink the river while fueling.

-I usually break for sports drinks every 30 minutes and add a gel to the sports drink every hour.
+I usually break for sports drinks every 45 minutes and add a gel to the sports drink every hour and a half.
 Some swimmers like to improvise their break schedule: we usually stop because we are tired and/or low on fuel; be patient with us.
 Be ready when we break and be encouraging about our progress.
 When tired, we will break more often and helping us get lots of fluids in really helps prevent dehydration.

 You are also the ears and voice of your swimmer.
 Steve and Jamie tell me that many people along the way ask what we are doing, wish us well, clap and cheer us on.
 Swimmers can’t hear much in the water, and it is wonderfully encouraging to hear from you about the positive comments from people along our way.
 You are our primary cheerleader: encourage, smile, ignore our nasty comments and grumpyness, encourage and encourage.
 You cannot imagine how much your support means to us.
 Let us know what you know about how the rest of our team is doing.
 We will appreciate any information as it helps us keep swimming.